 Building and strengthening community-university partnerships is a long-standing commitment of the Cultures & Communities Program

-Current Cultures & Communities initiatives include:
+Current Cultures & Communities projects and partnerships:

 Wisconsin Community Activism NOW!
 Archive